Episode Transcript

 to Carbul and by the time on land in the morning,

-we had an idea in terms.
+we had an idea in terms of the fatalities.
+But

-to talk to a mother or a father or a sibling,
+talk to a mother or a father or a sibling,

 their loved one.
 And for them, it wasn't just losing

 a child.
-For the lot of them, these children their
+For the lot of them, These children their

 soul providers, you know, dealing with what we should do next.